-Firebaugh Transit: This service operates from 7 a.m. to 5:30 p.m. with a mid-day lunch hour for the driver, Monday through Friday.
-Measure-C funds were utilized to provide inter-City service expansion between Firebaugh and Mendota utilizing a second 22 passenger bus on a scheduled fixed route basis
+Firebaugh Transit: This service operates from 7:00am to 5:30pm with a mid-day lunch hour for the driver, Monday through Friday.
+Measure-C funds were utilized to provide inter-City service expansion between Firebaugh and Mendota utilizing a second twenty-two passenger bus on a scheduled fixed route basis.